QuantEcon/2021-workshop-rsit/website/week2/session5/stata-and-python-files.md

 ### Errors writing `dta` files

-The `pandas` object is more general than the stata `dta` format so there are cases where the data can't be written to `dta`.
+The `pandas` object is more general than the stata `dta` format so there are cases where the data can't be written to `dta` format.

 In this case you will get a: